Delamere redevelopment project

 Main visitor centre play – scheduled for Spring 2025

-At the moment there are no formal play facilities in the main visitor centre area.
-Although we have the introduction of play facilities at the Whitefield site, we are always looking at ways to improve and develop Delamere Forest to keep it a fun and memorable day out for everyone so we are also creating a play area close to the café and toilet facilities too.
-Behind the scenes, planning work for this is taking place at the moment, and when designs are ready we will share those ahead of works taking place.
+Until now there has been no formal play facilities in the main visitor centre area.
+We are always looking at ways to improve and develop Delamere Forest to keep it a fun and memorable day out for everyone so we are creating a play area close to the café and toilet facilities.
+Work started at the end of January and and the build is progressing well so we are hoping it will be finished and safety inspections completed by early March.
+Until then the area will be fenced off and out of bounds so that we can keep everyone safe.

 During any of the current and future works that are taking place around Delamere Forest, we promise to try and keep disruption to a minimum and to keep you all safe, so please adhere to any works signage and diversions there are in place.